obsqrbtz/binarygoose.dev/src/content/pages/terms.md

 **Last updated on January 11, 2024**

-These Terms of Service ("Terms") govern your access to and use of [Website Name] ("the Website") and any related services provided by [Website Owner/Company] ("we," "us," or "our").
+These Terms of Service ("Terms") govern your access to and use of [binarygoose.dev](https://binarygoose.dev) and any related services provided by [binarygoose.dev](https://binarygoose.dev) ("we," "us," or "our").
 Please read these Terms carefully before using the Website.

 **1. Acceptance of Terms**